Xenobii/nmf_mpe/README.md

 Such predictions are useful for general music information retrieval tasks, such as automatic chord estimation, automatic music transcription, genre classification etc.

 Multi-pitch estimation has been mostly tackled with supervised methods.
-Most SOTA methods include Transformer networks which handle both the temporal and spectral relationships between notes ([Toyama et al., 2023](https://arxiv.org/abs/2307.04305)).
+Most SOTA methods include CNN and Transformer networks, which handle both the temporal and spectral relationships between notes ([Bittner et al., 2022](https://arxiv.org/abs/2203.09893)),([Toyama et al., 2023](https://arxiv.org/abs/2307.04305)).
 However, such methods require enormous amounts of labeled data, which is incredibly expensive to develop for music information retrieval tasks.
 Therefore, recent methods have attempted to approach MPE in an unsupervised or self-supervised way ([Cwitkowitz et al., 2024](https://arxiv.org/abs/2402.15569)), but with little success.

 ## Nonnegative Matrix Factorization (NMF)